One place for your family's records

 What they like most

-The family-scoped workspace keeps important records together instead of scattered across private drives and inboxes.
+Important records stay together in the family workspace instead of scattered across drives and inboxes.

-Permissions let assistants, advisors, and principals work in the same system without flattening discretion.
+Sharing controls let assistants, advisors, and family work in the same system at the right level.

 Why they recommend it

-Alessandra would recommend it to international households where continuity cannot depend on whichever assistant happens to know the filing logic this season.
+Alessandra would recommend it to international households where things can't depend on whichever assistant happens to know the filing system this season.

 “The best part is that the record stays legible even when the household is moving quickly.
 You can see what belongs to whom, what changed, and which paper actually substantiates it.”